scrapy/scrapy/docs/intro/tutorial.rst

 of scraping, and we encourage you to learn XPath even if you already know how to construct CSS selectors, it will make scraping much easier.

-We won't cover much of XPath here.
+We won't cover much of XPath here, but you can read more about `using XPath with Scrapy Selectors here <topics-selectors>`_.
 To learn more about XPath, we recommend `this tutorial to learn XPath through examples
 <http://zvon.org/comp/r/tut-XPath_1.html>`_, and `this tutorial to learn "how
 to think in XPath" <http://plasmasturm.org/log/xpath101/>`_.